hayorov/helm-gcs/README.md

 See [GCP documentation](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application) for more information.

+See also the section on working inside Terraform below.

 ### Create a repository

 First, you need to [create a bucket on GCS](https://cloud.google.com/storage/docs/creating-buckets), which will be used by the plugin to store your charts.